 | HBS Working Paper Series

-Codifying Prior Art and Patenting: Natural Experiment of Herbal Patent Prior Art Adoption at the EPO and USPTO
+Ex-ante Information Provision and Innovation: Natural Experiment of Herbal Patent Prior Art Adoption at the EPO and USPTO

-In the patenting literature, economists and legal scholars have focused on the question of improving the quality of prior art available to patent examiners and mitigating the filing and granting of patents where prior art exists in common knowledge.
-In this paper, we create a unique dataset of Chinese and Indian herbal patents filed on the USPTO and EPO between 1977 and 2010 and exploit a natural experiment where the USPTO and EPO adopted a codified database of traditional herbal prior art at different points in time.
-This initiative was titled the 'Traditional Knowledge Depository Library' (TKDL) and was pioneered by Indian state-owned R&D labs and provided the EPO and USPTO with systematic evidence of prior art on herbal patents based on a translation of ancient Indian texts.
-We conduct additional analyses to establish that the time lag of the USPTO adopting the TKDL agreement compared to the EPO was related to idiosyncratic differences in how the agreements were structure and negotiated, not differences in policy towards herbal patents at the EPO and USPTO.
-We also find that the adoption of TKDL appears to shift patenting in the West from pure herbal remedies that can be contested in court, to new applications involving herbals and synthetics, which are less contestable.
-Further, we study the ethnic origins of the inventors of herbal patents filed on the USPTO.
-For this analysis, we use ethnic name matching for all patentees of herbal patents.
-We also exploit an exogenous reduction in H1B (visa) quotas and find that herbal patents filed by Western firms based in the U.S. are driven by scientists of ethnic Indian and Chinese origin.
+We study how ex-ante information provision, in the form of codified prior art, affects innovation outcomes.
+Using a unique dataset of herbal patents filed on the United States Patent Office (USPTO) and European Patent Office (EPO) from 1977 to 2013, we exploit a natural experiment where the USPTO and EPO adopted a codified database of traditional herbal medicine prior art at different points in time.
+This database (the 'Traditional Knowledge Depository Library' or TKDL) was created by Indian state-owned R&D labs and provided the USPTO and EPO patent examiners with codified, searchable prior art on herbal formulations based on a translation of ancient Indian medicinal texts.
+We establish that the time lag of the USPTO adopting TKDL compared to the EPO was related to idiosyncratic differences in how the agreements were structured and negotiated, not differences in policy toward herbal patents at the USPTO and EPO.
+We find that the adoption of TKDL affects the level of herbal patent filing and grants.
+It also shifts the composition of patenting away from pure herbal formulations that are similar to prior art available in the ancient texts towards applications involving both herbs and synthetic compounds, which are more distant from the prior art and arguably less contestable.
+We also use unique data coded from patent image wrappers at the USPTO and validate the 'smoking gun' that prior art codification affects the search strategies of patent examiners.

 Health Care and Treatment;